Wokieb/Azure-AppService-Storage-VNET-Restriction/README.md

 # Azure-AppService-Logging-Storage-VNET-Restriction
 Information regarding enabling storage account firewall to access from Azure App Service

-### Enable diagnostics logging for apps in Azure App Service

-## Overview
-Azure provides built-in diagnostics to assist with debugging an App Service app.
-In this article, you learn how to enable diagnostic logging and add instrumentation to your application, as well as how to access the information logged by Azure.

 ### Restrict your storage account to a virtual network

-When you written the application logging & webserver logging to storage account for azure app service.
-You can't currently use any virtual network restrictions on this account.
-If you configure a virtual network service endpoint on the storage account you're using for your app service logs, that configuration will break your application logging to storage account.
+When we are writing application and/or Web Server logs to a storage account for Azure App Service, as of today we cannot configure any virtual network restrictions on the respective storage account.
+If we configure a virtual network service endpoint on the storage account being used for storing App Service logs, that configuration will break the application logging to the storage account.

-This is the known issue in Azure App Service and our product team is working on the issue is diligently fix it in the upcoming rollouts.
+This is a known issue in Azure App Services and our product team is pro-actively working to fix this in a future updates.

-#Here is the brief RCA from the product team on this
+# Here is the brief RCA from the product team on this
 ```json
 The Microsoft Azure Team has investigated the issue you reported on not being able to upload the Logs to Storage account.
 This is a limitation of our existing functionality.
 We have opened a work item for this and we hope to support this functionality soon